bitcraze/crazyradio2-firmware/docs/building-and-flashing/build.md

 This project can be compiled on Linux and MacOS.
 Compiling on Windows is not supported at the moment.

 The minimum required tools are [uv](https://docs.astral.sh/uv/) and `git`.
 It can be installed either from UV's webpage or from your package manager.
-On Ubutu with:
+On Ubuntu with:
 ```
 apt install uv
 ```